AKSW/QuitStore/README.md

 If you already have data which you want to use in the quit store follow these steps:

-1. Create a repository which will contain your RDF data
+1. Create a repository which will contain your RDF data.

 ```
 $ git init /path/to/repo
 ```

-2. Put your RDF data formatted as [N-Triples](https://www.w3.org/TR/n-triples/) into files like `<graph>.nt` into this directory
+2. Put your RDF data formatted as [N-Triples](https://www.w3.org/TR/n-triples/) into files like `<graph>.nt` into this directory.
-3. For each `<graph>.nt` file create a corresponding `<graph>.nt.graph` file which must contain the IRI for the respective graph
+3. For each `<graph>.nt` file create a corresponding `<graph>.nt.graph` file which must contain the IRI for the respective graph.
+(These `.graph` files are also used by the [Virtuoso bulk loading process](https://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VirtBulkRDFLoader#Bulk%20loading%20process)).
-4. Add the data to the repository and create a commit
+4. Add the data to the repository and create a commit.

 ```
 $ git add …